Ready Steady Tokyo – Day 4 Results

 While the first medals were being decided, the Laser, Radial, Finn and the two 470 classes completed their fleet racing.

 Thursday will see the second day of medal racing with British competitors in four of the finals.
+With a four medal haul from the first day of medal racing, the British Sailing Team are well on their way to reaching their target of 3 to 6 medals for this event.

 In the women’s 470, Hannah Mills and Eilidh Mcintyre are just one point off the leaders Camille Lecointra and Aloise Retornaz of France, and have a ten point gap ahead of third placed Agnieszki Skrzypulec and Jolanta Ogar.